magnolia-lang/magnolia-lang/README.md

 Magnolia is a research programming language based on the theory of institutions.

-⚠️ The compiler is still at an experimental stage, and not yet fully functional.
+⚠️  The compiler is still at an experimental stage.
+Expect bugs, sharp edges, and changing APIs. ⚠️
-Do not rely on anything to remain stable for the moment. ⚠️

 ## Getting started